-- A Maori Legend: The boulders are remains of calabash (a gourd bearing tree), kumara (a sweet potato) and eel baskets which washed ashore when a canoe was shipwrecked.
-The rocky shoals which extend seaward from nearby Shag Point are the canoe’s petrified hull.
+The boulders are remains of calabash (a gourd-bearing tree), kumara (a sweet potato), and eel baskets that washed ashore when a canoe was shipwrecked.
+The rocky shoals that extend seaward from nearby Shag Point (to the south, but not visible from Moeraki Beach) are the canoe’s petrified hull.

-- Volcano: A plausible explanation, they were shot out of an ancient volcano and this is where they landed.
+Volcanic activity is a plausible explanation.
+According to this theory, they were shot out of an ancient volcano and Koekohe Beach is where they landed.

-Science classifies them as septarian concretions and says they were formed in ancient sea floor sediments 60 million years ago.
+Science classifies them as septarian concretions.
+Accordingly, they were formed in ancient sea floor sediments 60 million years ago, during the early Tertiary period.
 Each may have started as a core of fossil shell, bone fragment, or piece of wood.
 Lime crystals in the sea gathered on the core over millions of years, then accumulated other minerals around it to make the boulder shape.
-Over time, the original mud stone seabed became uplifted and formed coastal cliffs.
-As the cliffs eroded, the captive boulders were released.
+Over time, the original mudstone seabed became uplifted and formed coastal cliffs.
+The captive boulders released as the cliffs eroded.

-- Locals and other adventure seekers park their car a kilometer down the road and walk along the public beach to access the boulders without a fee.
+- Locals and other adventure seekers often park their car a kilometre down the road and walk along the public beach to access the boulders without paying the small fee.

 - Check the Moeraki Boulders tide times before you plan your day.
 Ideally, arrive closer to low tide than to high tide.